matope/ratchet/README.md

-  drop-all-tables Drop all tables exec            Throw specified SQL(s) to Cloud Spanner. help            Help about any command
+  drop-all-tables Drop all tables exec            Throw specified SQL(s) to Cloud Spanner. help            Help about any command load            Load applies DDLs to Cloud Spanner using a single transaction.
+If you apply many DDLs, 'load' would be way much faster than 'exec'.

 Flags:
   -d, --database SPANNER_DATABASE_ID   your-database-id. (you can also set by SPANNER_DATABASE_ID)